romanz/electrs/doc/usage.md

 ## Electrum client

 If you happen to use the Electrum client from [the **experimental** Debian repository](https://github.com/romanz/electrs/blob/master/doc/usage.md#cnative-os-packages), it's pre-configured out-of-the-box already.
-Read below otherwie.
+Read below otherwise.

 There's a prepared script for launching `electrum` in such way to connect only to the local `electrs` instance to protect your privacy.